twiinIT/twiinit.github.io/content/partners/index.md

 ---
 subtitle: "Our Partners"
-title: "The people we work with"
+title: "The organisations we work with"
 headless: true
 ---